MyTurnyet/spftware-as-craft-blog/content/posts/mocking-frameworks-are-code-smells.md

 Start by separating concerns.
 Push external dependencies to the edges.
 Define clean interfaces that represent what your domain needs, not how your infrastructure works.
 Build your core logic to depend on abstractions, not implementations.

-Then write simple test doubles—plain implementations of those interfaces that serve your tests' needs.
+Then write simple test doubles: plain implementations of those interfaces that serve your tests' needs.
 No frameworks.
 No magic.
 Just code.

 ### The Challenge